PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 To remedy this, use rubbing alcohol (as high concentration as you can get) with a cotton swab to clean the flux residue from the PCB when you're done soldering.

+## Teensy Programming

+Begin by programming the Teensy 4.0 according to [this guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Programming_Guide.md).

 ## Teensy Soldering

 See [this section of the PhobGCC 1.2 Assembly Video](https://www.youtube.com/watch?v=0QmgswFa1cA&t=822s).

 Insert two 14-pin strips and one 2-pin strip of low-profile header pins into the top of the board, long ends down.

-Place an (ideally) already-programmed Teensy 4.0 atop the header pins, then solder the Teensy to the pins.
+Place the already-programmed Teensy 4.0 atop the header pins, then solder the Teensy to the pins.

 ![Teensy soldered to pins](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BuildPics_1.2.2/CVAC1053_xHQM57n-output.jpg?raw=true)